kotritrona/osumapper/README.md

 if you don't have a good idea about what map to train with, you can use the default model and start from step #5.

-also don't train with every single map in your osu!, it's not how machine learning works. it's suggested you select the good maps you think.
+also don't train with every single map in your osu!, it's not how machine learning works. it's suggested you select only the good maps you think, for example {all maps with star 5.0 ~ 6.5 mapped by <mappers you like>}.

 ## Model Specification:
 ![Diagram of structure](osunn_structure.jpg)